Anger and parents: what you need to know

 Step 3: reflect on the situation

-If you feel you’ve calmed down, it might be a good idea to reflect back on the situation, and think about what has just happened.
-This can help you learn from the experience, and handle similar situations better in the future.
+If you feel you’ve calmed down, it might be good to reflect on what has just happened.
+This can help you learn from the experience and handle similar situations better in the future.
 Ask yourself:

 - ‘How important is this?
 Why was I so upset about it?’